Content style guide

 biometric residence permit (BRP)

 Lower case.
-You can use the acronym ‘BRP’ after the first full mention.
+You can use the initials ‘BRP’ after the first full mention.

 biometric residence card (BRC)

 Lower case.
-You can use the acronym ‘BRC’ after the first full mention.
+You can use the initials ‘BRC’ after the first full mention.
 Also called a ‘UK residence card’ or ‘EEA biometric residence card’.

 Border Force